 Born and raised in Zambia, Natasha Mwansa advocates for the health and well-being of young people, particularly against child marriage.
 As a journalist she gathers and shares information on women and girls' rights and tracks stakeholder progress.

-watch the interview Mandeep Rai - "Values define the ambitions we set, the choices we make, and the relationships we chose"
+watch the interview (opens new window) Mandeep Rai – "Values define the ambitions we set, the choices we make, and the relationships we chose"

 Authentic values are critical for any company to develop common culture and to adhere to its principles.
 But how do we get there?
 Watch Jörg Eigendorf's interview with the banker, economist and journalist Mandeep Rai after her journey across 101 countries.

 listen to the podcast (opens new window) Davos Daily, day 1: secular stagnation and environmental change

 Today’s episode of “Davos Daily” provides insights and food for thought on secular stagnation and environmental change.
 In this Deutsche Bank podcast, Torsten Slok and Sebastian Krämer-Bach discuss “the limits of growth” and the implications for ecologically-friendly businesses.